metamatex/metamate/README.md

 `generic` generic representation of types, powers everything that needs to handle a lot of different entities

+`kubernetes-svc` discovery service for services running on kubernetes

 `mastodon-svc` gateway service for mastodon

 `metactl` MetaMate's cli